QBobWatson/ipe2tikz/README.md

 ### The Ipe compatibility library `tikzlibraryipe.code.tex`

-This file is the TikZ glue that complements the exporter.
+This file is the TikZ glue that complements the ipelet.
 This file essentially consists of the `ipe import` style, which contains (among other things):

 + The definitions `x=1bp` and `y=1bp`.
 The basic unit in Ipe is the PDF point (1/72 of an inch), which in LaTeX is a "big point" (as opposed to a "Knuth point", which is slightly smaller).
 If the exported code is to be readable, it had better use Ipe's basic unit.
-+ Definition of the `ipe node` style, which sets the default anchor and removes inner and outer separation.
++ The definition of the `ipe node` style, which sets the default anchor and scale factor, and removes inner and outer separation.
 + Arrow tip definitions for Ipe's arrows.
 Ipe's arrows already look like certain standard TikZ arrows (`Stealth`, `Triangle`, etc.), but they behave rather differently with respect to line width, tip position, join style, etc.